drtupe/Behavioral_Cloning/README.md

 [image7]: ./examples/placeholder_small.png "Flipped Image"

-## Rubric Points:
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

----
-### Files Submitted & Code Quality

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
+## Project includes all required files which can be used to run the simulator in autonomous mode

 This reprository contains following five files: